phaethonp/we-ai/readme.md

 # The WE-AI Framework
 **WE-AI Framework Design**
-1. We build versatile APIs that act as a software glue, enabling the creation of varied services.
+1. We build versatile APIs that act as `software glue`, enabling the creation of varied services.
 2. We harness open-source code, tapping into an extensive pool of resources.
 3. Our adaptive framework utilizes a technology-agnostic design, capable of integrating various models and tech, evolving in sync with industry advancements.